melsayedgit/space-news/README.md

 ![logo](https://github.com/user-attachments/assets/5c16b60a-fada-413a-8d76-02c8ef1864ac)

-**Space News** is a dummy website concept designed to deliver messages across the galaxy—without the need for any electronic communication tools.
+**Space News** is a dummy website concept designed to deliver messages across the galaxy without the need for any electronic communication tools.
 The idea is a playful take on intergalactic news delivery, providing a fun and imaginative platform for sending physical information media  beyond Earth.

 ## Tools Used